-Colorectal cancer is cancer that starts in the colon or rectum, and can also be referred to as either colon cancer or rectal cancer, depending on where the cancer starts.
+Colorectal cancer starts in the colon or rectum and is referred to as either colon cancer or rectal cancer depending on where the cancer starts.
 The colon and rectum serve together as the large intestine, part of the digestive system.
 Most colorectal cancers develop slowly and begin as a non-cancerous polyp on the inner lining of the colon or rectum.
 The most common type of colorectal cancers is an adenocarcinoma, which accounts for more than 95% of colorectal cancers.

 What are risk factors for colorectal cancer?

 - Age: the risk of colorectal cancer increases with age; 90% of colorectal cancers in Minnesota are diagnosed among people 50 years of age or older.